stanete/stanete.github.io/_posts/2020-06-02-dos-and-donts.md

 comments: true
 mailchimp: true
 image: /images/research.png
+excerpt: The little brother of the Engineering Principles are the Dos and Don'ts.
+It's just a list of rules to evolve your team's mindset.
 ---

+You can read this post in Spanish [here](/es/dos-and-donts).

 No _Product Engineering_ team is perfect but every one feels the need to improve.
 That improvement is usually done under some kind of guidelines.
 There are a lot of posts about **Engineering Principles**.
 I personally like and get inspired by the ones at [Monzo](https://monzo.com/blog/2018/06/29/engineering-principles) or [Medium](https://medium.engineering/engineering-values-7143c0db0bd6). **Engineering Principles** are necessary but usually they are generic and static.